Penguin Place logo

 Do Eastern Rockhopper Penguins and Northern Rockhopper Penguins live in the same area?

-Eastern Rockhopper Penguins are found in Campbell Island, Antipodes Islands, Crozet Islands, Kerguelen Islands, Heard Island, Macquarie Island.
-Northern Rockhopper Penguins are found in Tristan da Cunha, Gough Island, Amsterdam Island, St. Paul Island.
+No, their ranges do not overlap.
+Eastern Rockhopper Penguins are found in Campbell Island, Antipodes Islands, Crozet Islands, Kerguelen Islands, Heard Island, Macquarie Island, while Northern Rockhopper Penguins live in Tristan da Cunha, Gough Island, Amsterdam Island, St. Paul Island.
+This geographic separation means they face different environmental pressures and predator communities.

 More Comparisons